Penguins

 As he prepares to suit up for a handful of NHL contests, Ponomarev is simultaneously excited about rejoining Wilkes-Barre/Scranton, which has six games remaining before the postseason.

-Puustinen expressed similar sentiments, taking pride in Wilkes-Barre/Scranton’s strong year, of which he was a significant part.
+Puustinen expressed similar sentiments, taking pride in Wilkes-Barre/Scranton’s strong season.

 After helping the NHL Penguins complete their campaign, the services of Bemstrom, Ponomarev and Puustinen will be welcomed back in Wilkes-Barre/Scranton.